 Why Is Business Intelligence So Important?

 The main use of business intelligence is to help business units, managers, top executives and other operational workers make better-informed decisions backed up with accurate data.
 It will ultimately help them spot new business opportunities, cut costs, or identify inefficient processes that need reengineering.

 BI uses software and algorithms to extract actionable insights from a company’s data and guide their strategical decisions.
 BI users analyze and present data in the form of business intelligence dashboards and reports, visualizing complex information in an easier, more approachable and comprehensible way.
 BI can also be referred to as “descriptive analytics”, as it only shows past and current state: it doesn’t say what to do, but what is or was.
 The responsibility to take action still lies in the hands of the executives.

 This methodology of “test, look at the data, adjust” is at the heart and soul of business intelligence.
 It’s all about using data to get a clearer understanding of reality, so that your company can make more strategically sound decisions (instead of relying only on gut instinct or corporate inertia).

-Because ultimately, business intelligence and analytics are about much more than the technology used to gather and analyze data.
-They’re about having the mindset of an experimenter, and being willing to let data guide a company’s decision making process.
+Ultimately, business intelligence and analytics are about much more than the technology used to gather and analyze data.
+They’re about having the mindset of an experimenter, and being willing to let data guide a company’s decision-making process.